 My ideal art day entails lingering with a single work for a long time or meandering through a favorite museum at a leisurely pace.
 I've brought along my 1 year old son, so parents out there will know that this itinerary is family-friendly but packs a lot in one day!

-I’d start the day with a multisensory experience in The New Children’s Museum’s garden, then climb in Marisol Rendon’s immersive toddler environment, “Wobbleland.”
-Next, I’d visit Niki de Saint Phalle’s stunning park, Queen Califia’s Magic Circle, open on the second Saturday of the month.
+I'd start the day with a multisensory experience in The New Children's Museum's garden, then climb in Marisol Rendon's immersive toddler environment, "Wobbleland".
+Next, I'd visit Niki de Saint Phalle's stunning park, Queen Califia's Magic Circle, Tuesday and Thursday, 9:00 AM to noon, and second Saturday of each month, 9:00 AM to 2:00 PM.
+Docents are available on Saturdays.
+Garden is closed in wet weather and on holidays.
 Magical is an understatement.
 Put it on your calendar and go.

 In the afternoon, it's time to catch a performance by Fern Street Circus at San Diego International Airport through the Airport's Performing Arts Residency program.
 Their work in the circus arts is accessible to all audiences.
 It's joyous and fun.
 Finally, take in sunset from the airport's new Rental Car Center.
 Standing below Amy Landesberg's new works, "Swarm" and "Hive," the view is spectacular and the art is even more compelling.